One of the Most Percipient Sitcom Episodes of All Time: The Call Against Censorship

 Aside from stirring a whole lot of people up and making an old man [advertiser] feel like a coward, I'll be darned if I can figure out anything else that has been accomplished by all this . . .
 I'm not sure that giving up my freedom of decision is God's side . . .
 Watch out for those broadcasters who caved in to your pressure because principles won't mean a darn thing to them . . . oh, they'll come and sit at your table.
 But I think the good ones will be the ones who are willing to take a loss and put up a fight . . .
 I hope [you'll be able to love your enemies] because I don't think you'll be able to trust your friends.

-The point where Carlson balks is the point these days where the true libertarians (the old-fashioned liberals) also balk: protests which began by focusing on language (expletives) move to censoring the exchange of ideas ("Imagine").
-In today's world, the protests and censorship come as much, if not more, from the left than from the right.
+The point where Carlson balks is the point these days where the true libertarians (the old-fashioned liberals) also balk: protests which began by focusing on language (expletives) move to censoring exchanges of ideas ("Imagine").
+The group that began by using "democracy" as its argument, ends by narrowing the world to a single "righteous" vision determined by self-anointed elites.
+In today's world, such protests and censorship come as much, if not more, from the left than from the right.
 WKRP saw it coming.

 No comments: